zbyju/boxjump/README.md

 # APHGames template for PIXIJS and ECSLite library

+## Online

+This game is available online at: [https://box-jump-aph.herokuapp.com/](https://box-jump-aph.herokuapp.com/)

 ## How to run this project
 - the project is powered by ParcelJS, TypeScript, PixiJS and ECSLite libraries
 - install [NodeJS](https://nodejs.org/en/download/)